 Te Rangi Hiroa College is situated midway between the main University of Otago campus and the city centre.
 Restaurants, shops, and the Dunedin Town Hall are all within walking distance.

 The College has over 100 rooms, each with a Queen size bed and an en suite bathroom.

 The College will be available for accommodation during the December graduation period.
-The room rate of $70 per night (single), or $90 per night (double), includes breakfast.
+The room rate is $70 per night (single), or $90 per night (double), including breakfast.

 For further information please visit www.otago.ac.nz/terangihiroa

 Where to find parking on Graduation Day